reitera11/Process-Scheduler-Simulator/README.md

      process: NONE  A     B     C     A     NONE  D     END
         time: 0     1     4     7     9     10    11    13
 ```
+Notice that at time 9 process A begins executing again rather than waiting for process D to arrive.
+Since process A has a time of 1 left and the time quantum is 3, A finishes executing.
+At this point, time 10, D has not arrived and processes A, B and C have finished executing - the CPU is now idle and waits for D to arrive.

+This example is given in the files [*inputProcesses2.txt*](Scheduler1.2/inputProcesses2.txt) and [*outputProcesses2.txt*](Scheduler1.2/outputProcesses2.txt) in the Scheduler1.2 folder in this repository.

 ## Scheduler1.1
 Scheduler 1.1 implements FSFC and SJF scheduling.
-Example input and output files ([*inputProcesses.txt*](Scheduler1.1/inputProcesses.txt) and [*outputProcesses.txt*](Scheduler1.1/outputProcesses.txt)) are included in the repository folder.
+Example input and output files ([*inputProcesses.txt*](Scheduler1.1/inputProcesses.txt) and [*outputProcesses.txt*](Scheduler1.1/outputProcesses.txt)) are included in the Scheduler1.1 repository folder.

 There are a number of minor differences between Scheduler1.0 and Scheduler1.1 such as variable and attribute names.
 These differences were implemented in the development between 1.0 and 1.1 to allow for more scheduling algorithms to be included while maintaining consistency and code readability.
 The user specified enquiry time functionality was also removed from 1.1 as this was mainly used for debugging purposes in early development.

 ## Scheduler1.0
 Scheduler 1.0 implements FSFC scheduling and allows the user to enquire by means of console I/O which process was running at any time.
-Example input and output files ([*inputProcesses.txt*](Scheduler1.0/inputProcesses.txt) and [*outputProcesses.txt*](Scheduler1.0/outputProcesses.txt))) are included in the repository folder.
+Example input and output files ([*inputProcesses.txt*](Scheduler1.0/inputProcesses.txt) and [*outputProcesses.txt*](Scheduler1.0/outputProcesses.txt))) are included in the Scheduler1.0 repository folder.

 ## To do
-- Add console I/O for picking input file
-- Update readme and file names
 - comment code